Let’s take a hard look at the new Limitless Cashback Rewards Visa Signature card from USAA to see if it’s worth applying for.

 Maybe that’s why USAA is introducing something even better – a credit card that earns 2.5% cash back on every purchase.
 It’s apparently in beta right now and being sent out as a targeted offer to certain customers.

-It’s clearly a better deal if you’re currently earning 2% or less on your credit card purchases, but there are some strings attached.
+The Limitless card is clearly a better deal if you’re currently earning 2% or less on your credit card purchases, but there are some strings attached.

 USAA Limitless 2.5% Cash Back Requires Direct Deposit

-Secondly, you have to be a member of USAA with a checking account that brings in at least $1,000 per month via direct deposit from your employer, the government, or an external financial institution.
+The second hitch is that you have to be a member of USAA with a checking account that brings in at least $1,000 per month via direct deposit from your employer, the government, or an external financial institution.

 So in that sense, you might be losing out on interest if the money has to stay with USAA earning a lower yield.